 Selous Game Reserve is still one of Tanzania’s best-kept secrets.
 All Tanzanian parks are famous for being incredibly rich in game, but Selous prides itself for having the highest elephant population, big groups of giraffes and some endemic antelopes.
 The diversity of this reserve is based on the richness in different habitats and landscapes.

-Climbing the roof of Africa is an unparalleled experience.
+Climbing the roof of Africa is an emotional experience.
 The fact that it is rather hiking or trekking to the summit should not be taken lightly.
-The height and increasing lack of oxygen take their toll and climbers should be fit, healthy and ‘ready to suffer’.
-Almost 15.000 ft have to be surmounted to reach ‘Uhuru’ (=freedom), the Swahili name of the highest Kibo summit.
-A minimum of five days and passing 5 climate zones with ever changing landscapes and eco systems and extremely versatile fauna and flora lead to the conquering of the Freedom peak.
+Almost 15.000 ft have to be surmounted to reach ‘Uhuru’ (freedom), the Swahili name of the highest Kibo summit.
+A minimum of five days and passing 5 climate zones with ever-changing landscapes and ecosystems and extremely versatile fauna and flora lead to the conquering of the Freedom peak.

 The city’s name means ‘heaven of peace’.
 Few know that Dar Es Salaam is not the official capital; this title goes to Dodoma in central Tanzania, but it is definitely the commercial and political capital and the second busiest port of Africa.
 Searching for local flair, one should hop on a Dala-Dala, the typical collect taxis of Tanzania and take a trip to –anywhere.
 The journey is the reward.
 Listen to some bass-dominated local ‘Bongo Flava’ hip-hop, Reggae or Congo music, while letting your eyes wander and wonder.

 Parks, museums, markets, a number of beautiful colonial buildings and awesome beaches north and south of the city make your stay worthwhile.
 The village museum provides interesting insights into traditional lifestyles of the most important of Tanzania’s roughly 120 ethnic groups.